Having recently talked about desire, let’s turn our attention to arousal.

 So if you think this is the reason, talk to your doctor and/or find a qualified medical professional to help you determine if there is something going on physically.

-Maybe it’s what you’re putting in your body
+Maybe arousal is stunted because of what you’re putting in your body

 This is going to be another one that is best addressed with a medical professional, but it’s worth considering that what you’re putting in your body is having an impact on your ability to be physiologically aroused.